neuropsychology/AffectiveTask/README.md

 Currently, there are 60 NAPS images selected for the AffectiveTask.
 Please refer to the `stimuli_list.csv`.

 All selected stimuli belong to the **People/Faces Category**.
 Half of them are categorized as *Neutral* and the other half as *Negative*.
+We selected Negative stimuli based on, in decreasing order of importance, ratings of high arousal, negative valence, and a high tendency to avoid.
+We selected Neutral stimuli based on a range of valence ratings representative of neutrality/ambivalence.

 We have plotted the affective ratings of 60 selected stimuli; the ratings include **valence** (ranging from highly negative to highly positive), **arousal**
 (ranging from relaxed/unaroused to excited/aroused), and **approach–avoidance** (ranging from a tendency to avoid to a tendency to approach a stimulus).